 Brexit: What is at stake in EU-UK talks?

-This is uncharted territory for the EU - a member state leaving the club - so tough bargaining is likelier than smooth progress.
+Brexit is uncharted territory for the EU - a member state leaving the club - and some very tough bargaining looms.

 EU citizens' rights